danielSoler93/nbd_central_docs/sources/software/alphafold/alphafold.rst

 ::

-    The reference databases and models were downloaded in the directory ``/shared/work/NBD_Utilities/Alphafold/databases`` The singularity image file (.sif) of AlphaFold is available at ``/shared/work/NBD_Utilities/AlphaFold``
+    The reference databases and models were downloaded in the directory **/shared/work/NBD_Utilities/Alphafold/databases** The singularity image file (.sif) of AlphaFold is available at **/shared/work/NBD_Utilities/AlphaFold**

 =======================================
-Running Alphafold within Singularity
+Running AlphaFold within Singularity
 =======================================

 Here is an example on how to run AlphaFold.